 Albania: Mine free and on the road to development

 Albania is officially free from mine threats, following a decade of demining.
-Combined efforts by government agencies and UNDP, supported by EU, resulted in the destruction of 12,452 anti-personnel mines, 152 anti-tank mines and 4,965 pieces of unexploded ordnance.
+Combined efforts by government agencies and UNDP resulted in the destruction of 12,452 anti-personnel mines, 152 anti-tank mines and 4,965 pieces of unexploded ordnance.

 In northeast Albania - considered the country’s poorest and least accessible region - 16 million square metres of land have been cleared of mines, allowing some 25,000 residents to return to the agricultural activities they rely on for their livelihoods.